DLTK's Crafts for Kids

 Exploring Folktales with Children

-Today, these stories have spread far beyond their place of origin, becoming an integral part of the world's storytelling tradition.
-In fact, African folktales have inspired countless retellings, adaptations, and even modern interpretations, demonstrating their enduring relevance and appeal.
+Over time, these tales have traveled far beyond their origins, becoming a vital part of global storytelling.
+African folktales, in particular, have inspired countless retellings, adaptations, and modern interpretations, highlighting their lasting relevance and appeal.

-Studying these tales with young children provides a unique opportunity to not only explore the diverse cultures and traditions of Africa, but also to develop important critical thinking skills and expand their understanding of the world around them.
-Through the imaginative and engaging world of folktales, children can learn about empathy, kindness, and the importance of community, all while exploring the rich and vibrant stories of Africa.
+Introducing these stories to young children provides a unique way to explore Africa’s diverse cultures and traditions while fostering critical thinking.
+Through the imaginative world of folktales, children can learn empathy, kindness, and the value of community, all while engaging with the continent’s rich and vibrant storytelling heritage.

 Printable Folktales from DLTK's